ujjwalmishra/db2sql/README.txt

 System Requirements:
 Java Runtime Version - jre1.8.0_172
+Compiler Version should match with the current jdk.

 Steps to run through Command Prompt:
 1) Extract the file and find the davisql jar file in db2sql-master\db2sql-master\davisql.jar